NaveedHossain2026/CST8917-Assignment2/README.md

 I would choose Logic Apps when the main goal is connecting different services and creating workflows visually.
 Its Run History makes it easy to see what happened at each step, and its built-in connectors can reduce the amount of code needed.

+Overall, I would choose Durable Functions for this workflow because it provides more control, easier debugging, and better support for manager approval and timeouts.
+I would choose Logic Apps when visual design, easy service integration, and monitoring are more important than having detailed control over the code.

 ## References

 1. Microsoft Learn.
 Durable Functions overview. https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview